GRE Test Preparation Guide & Useful Resources

 What Should I Do With My GRE Test Results Once I Receive Them?

-It is not often told by the GRE manuals, yet you have a great chance to send four score reports to your colleges or universities of choice without any payments.
+The GRE manuals do not often tell it, yet you have a great chance to send four score reports to your colleges or universities of choice without any payments.
 It can be done online or via their relevant admission committee.
 You can choose to send your recent score or approach the one that has been taken five or four years ago.
 It will not be revealed to any college as to how many times you have taken the GRE test, which is why it is not recommended to send several test results.
 Remember that you cannot pick a separate section because it always comes together and should be related to the same test.
 As a rule, your university will be able to choose your best results if you decide to send more than one report.

 Preparing For The GRE & Useful Resources